web-platform-tests/wpt/docs/writing-tests/testharness-api.md

 Execution of tests on a page is subject to a global timeout.
-By default this is 10s, but a test runner may set a timeout multiplier which alters the value according to the requirements of the test environment (e.g. to give a longer timeout for debug bulds).
+By default this is 10s, but a test runner may set a timeout multiplier which alters the value according to the requirements of the test environment (e.g. to give a longer timeout for debug builds).

 Long-running tests may opt into a longer timeout by providing a `<meta>` element: